 Collect soil from different parts of your garden.
 If you have a large garden, you may want to label your containers.
 Styrofoam cups work well.

-put 2 spoonfuls of soil into each of several containers.
+put 2 spoonfuls of soil into each of the several containers.
 (Two containers for each location)

 Add 1/2 cup of vinegar to the soil in one container.
 If it fizzes, you have alkaline soil, with a pH between 7 and 8.